M. D. Tahir: Early life

 Tahir's mother died a few months after his family's migration to Sargodha in Pakistan in 1947.
 His father also died when he was seven years old, leaving Tahir and his sister Hashmat as orphans.
 After the death of their parents, neither orphan had any means of earning money.
 He started studying under the street lights and sold milk and ice to earn a little money.
-Under these circumstances, Tahir continued his study and graduated from Zamindara College in Gujrat, Punjab, and thereafter earned an LLB, the law degree.
-Tahir became a lawyer after passing the LLB exams from Punjab University.
+Under these circumstances, Tahir continued his study and graduated from Zamindara College in Gujrat, Punjab, and thereafter earned an LLB, a law degree.
+Tahir became a lawyer after passing the LLB exams at Punjab University.

 Law practice

 Tahir started his practice as a lawyer in 1972.
 He was appointed special commissioner to record the statement of the Chief Martial Law Administrator of Pakistan, Yahya Khan, after the end of his regime.
-Mr. Tahir was the first Pakistani lawyer to move writ petitions in the Lahore High Court as well as in the Supreme Court of Pakistan for sake of poor peoples' rights.
+Mr. Tahir was the first Pakistani lawyer to move writ petitions in the Lahore High Court as well as in the Supreme Court of Pakistan for sake of poor people's rights.
 He also moved submissions to the International Court of Justice against cruelties of the war in Iraq, Palestine, Kashmir, and around the world.